jakesiebers/promisify/README.md

 ```

 See test/test.js for all the supported cases.
 If you think of another then please comment or even better make a pr :)

+# promisify.inverse

+Promisify.inverse is for making a new function (that returns a promise) backwards compatible.

+It can be confusing and disruptive to add a function that returns a promise amongst dozens of other functions that take callbacks but we have to do it to move forward.
+Wrapping your new function in promisify.inverse gives you the best of both worlds.
+If someone accidentally passes a callback with your function it will still work.